tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 <h4>10 credits per API call.</h4>

  Estimate gasLimit and gasPrice of the Ethereum transaction.
 Gas price is obtained from multiple sources + calculated based on the latest N blocks and the current mempool state.
-The <b>fast</b> one is used by default.
+The **fast** one is used by default.

 ### Example